-Proposal Votes Required for Uninstructed Number Item Approval Abstentions shares 1.
-Election of 11 directors Majority of votes cast No effect No effect 2.
-Ratification of independent registered Majority of the voting power of Count as Discretionary voting public accounting firm the shares present in person or by proxy votes against by broker permitted 3 5.
-Shareowner proposals Majority of the voting power of Count as the shares present in person or by proxy votes against No effect
+Proposal Votes Required for Uninstructed Number ltem Approval Abstentions shares 1.
+Election of 12 directors Majority of votes cast No effect No effect 2.
+Say on Pay Majority of the voting power of Same as the shares present in person or by proxy votes against No effect 3.
+Say When on Pay Majority of the voting power of Same as the shares present in person or by proxy votes against No effect 4.
+Ratification of independent registered Majority of the voting power of Same as Discretionary voting public accounting firm the shares present in person or by proxy votes against by broker permitted 5 7.
+Shareowner proposals Majority of the voting power of Same as the shares present in person or by proxy votes against No effect